-No student is allowed to carry medication on them, except for students who carry an AAI, antihistamines for severe allergic reactions, an inhaler or emergency diabetic medication.
+No student is allowed to carry medication on them, except for students who carry an AAI, an inhaler or emergency diabetic medication.

 If a student is found carrying medication, other than the medication listed above, they will be sent to the Medical Centre to hand over the medication to the Medical Centre staff who will ensure the correct procedures are in place.